eugenekolo/canal/README.md

-#*.CANAL - C Vulnerability Static Analysis Tool
+# CANAL - C Vulnerability Static Analysis Tool

 This tool set is a compilation of `python` and `bash` scripts intended to provide an automized bug checker for *.c files that use set*id() family functions.
-The goal of this project is to eventually integrate into an IDE and aide users with warnings of potential security vulnerabilities in security critical projects.

 Vulnerability Checks Include:
 * Warnings for out-of-date or known vulnerable functions